 Surrendering Hawaiian License Plates

-If you intend to sell, trade, or donate your vehicle and you won’t be purchasing a new vehicle, you are expected to surrender your Hawaiian license plates.
+If you intend to sell, trade, or donate your vehicle and you won’t be purchasing a new vehicle, you must surrender your Hawaiian license plates.

 Upgrading your license plate (i.e., personalizing it or getting a specialized style) or moving to a new state are also reasons to surrender your license plate.